-- The locking kits do not suit the Flexisport, Flexitrade, Flexiover, Smooth,Worksmart or Workeasy types of Flexiglass Canopies.
+- The locking kits do not suit the Flexisport, Flexitrade 2016-2021, Flexiover, Smooth,Worksmart or Workeasy types of Flexiglass Canopies.

 - There are different configurations of the kit available, for 1, 2, or 3 windows and with or without a separate remote control.
 All these kits are available in our online shop.

-- The locking kits can be connected to the central locking of the vehicle, this requires the installation of 2 relays, these relays are not supplied as part of the kit and have to be supplied by the installer.
+- The locking kits can be connected to the central locking of the vehicle, this may require the installation of 2 relays, these relays are not supplied as part of the kit and have to be supplied by the installer.
 It is recommended that an auto electrician install this option.

 - Each kit comes with an installation guide and the kits supplied with a remote control also come with a wiring diagram.

 Remote Central Locking Kit to suit Flexiglass Combo Canopy with 3 lift up windows including Remote Control and Protection Bracket Kit

 Check contents of package which consists of